myname-random/dominos/train/README.md

 Use some or all of the models to build a completely custom set or add extras to an existing set.

-The models are all available on my GitHub page as well as a number of profiles on MakerWorld, Creality Cloud, etc.
+The models are all available on my GitHub page as well as my profiles on MakerWorld, Creality Cloud, etc.

 ## License